davidegat/AIRCBot/README.md

 - Python 3.9 or later.
 - Internet connection for IRC and RSS feed integration.
 - LMStudio (https://lmstudio.ai/) or equivalent local language model API.
 - Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint.
-If you want to use a different endpoint, just customize the LLM_ENDPOINT variable on top of the code.
 - If you can't run a local LLM model, follow instruction in the code comments to use your own external endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).
 Less privacy is to be expected in this case.

 ### Python Libraries